Causes of stuttering?

 Please!
 What does the latest research explain on the CAUSES of stuttering?
 Thank you.

-So, what does cause it?
-Though specific mechanisms behind stuttering have not been confirmed, there have been a few common types identified.
-One type of stuttering is so common that it is experienced by just about everyone!
-It’s called developmental stuttering, which is when a roadblock forms in the process of language development.
-Small children just learning to speak often repeat a letter sound, word, or phrase ("and ummm,... and ummm,... and ummm") as they mentally search for the next thought or word.
-This type of stuttering is seen often in children between the ages of two and five years and usually is outgrown as language skills and muscle coordination become more practiced and fluent.
-In this case, the cause of the stammer, or stutter, is just that the brain is learning to work as fast as the muscles in the face and mouth.
+- Developmental: This common type of stuttering is likely experienced by just about everyone.
+It occurs when a roadblock forms in the language development process.
+Small children learning to speak often repeat a letter sound, word, or phrase ("and ummm,... and ummm,... and ummm") as they mentally search for the next thought or word.
+This type of stutter often occurs between the ages of two and five, with most individuals outgrowing it as language skills and muscle coordination become more practiced and fluent.
+It’s possible that developmental stutters occur as a result of the brain learning to work as fast as the muscles in the face and mouth.

-Regardless of the cause, people who have had problems with stuttering for more than six months, or who avoid speaking or experience emotional distress due to embarrassment over her/his stuttering may decide to consult a speech-language pathologist.
-Although no cure for stuttering currently exists, evaluation by a speech-language pathologist can help to pinpoint the mechanism behind the stuttering.
-The pathologist considers the onset and history of the stuttering and can fully assess speech and language ability.
-Various strategies to help reduce stuttering and tension when experiencing a stuttering block can often be taught and practiced at home.
-Treatment can be successful in many cases, and people can lead healthy, happy, and productive lives.
+Regardless of the cause, people who’ve had problems with stuttering for more than six months, avoid speaking, or experience emotional distress due to their stuttering may want to consult a speech-language pathologist.
+A professional will be able to use clues from the onset and history of stuttering to pinpoint the cause and assess the individual’s speech and language ability to develop a treatment plan.
+Strategies to help reduce stuttering and tension when experiencing a stuttering block are often taught and then practiced at home.
+These strategies may include appropriate use of pauses, slowing the rate of speech, and identifying habits and behaviors used to avoid stuttering.
+Treatment is successful in many cases, and with the proper tools and resources, people who stutter may lead happy and productive lives.